pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 The Scholarly Commons is _an agreement_ to come together and unite in matters of practice and governance to create a commons for the good of anyone involved in scholarly or scientific knowledge.
-The Scholarly Commons is also _an opportunity_ to make the world a better place by doing these things better than we have ever done them before.
+The Scholarly Commons is also _an opportunity_ to make the world a better place by doing things better than they have ever been done before.

 {:.conclusion}